decidim/decidim/decidim-verifications/README.md

 Right now Decidim supports only a few of these cases, but we have an internal API where you can program your own kind of authorizations.

+## Usage

+This is a module oriented for developers, as a building block to be used by other modules.

 ## Introduction

 Each decidim instance is in full control of its authorizations, and can customize: